Travel

 That being said, I suggest staying one night here as it’s the main town of Lake Atitlan and the best place to go paragliding!

-NOTE: Panajachel has ATMs so is a good place to withdraw cash.
+NOTE: Panajachel has ATMs so is a good place to withdraw cash compared to other towns around Lake Atitlan.

 Paragliding